tranr5/tranr5/README.md

 ### Hi hi Welcome! 👋

-I used to be a Designer at Civil Engineering Firms.
-Prior to that, I majored in Urban Planning at Virginia Commonwealth Universtiy.
+I used to be a Designer at a Civil Engineering Firm.
+Prior to that, I majored in Urban Planning at Virginia Commonwealth University.

 My hobbies include...